THIS DATE IN HISTORY: Nov. 9

 Two teams set NHL marks for fastest starts on this date.

 1984: The Edmonton Oilers defeat the Washington Capitals 8-5 at Capital Centre to establish an NHL record for the longest undefeated streak from the start of the season (15 games; 12 wins, three ties).
 Wayne Gretzky scores twice and has four assists, and Jari Kurri gets his 11th NHL hat trick and an assist.
-The Oilers surpass the previous record of 14 games (11-0-3) set by the 1943-44 Montreal Canadiens.
+The Oilers surpass the previous record of 14 games (11-0 with three ties) set by the 1943-44 Montreal Canadiens.

-2006: The Anaheim Ducks set a record by getting a point in their 16th straight game from the start the season when they defeat the Vancouver Canucks 6-0.
+2006: The Anaheim Ducks set a record by getting a point in their 16th straight game from the start of the season when they defeat the Vancouver Canucks 6-0.
 It's the 12th win for the Ducks, to go along with four overtime/shootout losses.

-1957: Claude Provost of the Montreal Canadiens sets an NHL record (later tied by Denis Savard and James van Riemsdyk) when he scores four seconds into the second period of a 4-2 victory against the Boston Bruins at the Forum.
+1957: Claude Provost of the Canadiens sets an NHL record (later tied by Denis Savard and James van Riemsdyk) when he scores four seconds into the second period of a 4-2 victory against the Boston Bruins at the Forum.
 It's the fastest goal from the start of any period in League history.

-1972: Bruins left wing Johnny Bucyk becomes the seventh player in NHL history to have 1,000 career points.
+1972: Bruins left wing Johnny Bucyk becomes the seventh player in NHL history to have 1,000 points.
 Bucyk reaches the milestone with a goal and an assist in an 8-3 victory against the Detroit Red Wings at Boston Garden.

-1973: Alex Delvecchio announces his retirement after 24 years with the Detroit Red Wings, and immediately is named their coach.
+1973: Alex Delvecchio announces his retirement after 24 years with the Red Wings and immediately is named their coach.
 He ends his NHL career with 1,281 points (456 goals, 825 assists) in 1,549 games and is inducted into the Hockey Hall of Fame in 1977.

 1996: Craig MacTavish of the St. Louis Blues scores the final goal in NHL history by a player not wearing a helmet.
 It comes in the third period of a 3-2 road win against the Calgary Flames.
 MacTavish is the last of the players who are "grandfathered" and don't have to wear a helmet after the NHL makes them mandatory for all incoming players in 1979.